MicrosoftDocs/MIMDocs/MIMDocs/pam/deploy-pam-with-windows-server-2016.md

 # Deploy MIM PAM with Windows Server 2016

 This scenario enables MIM 2016 SP1 to leverage features of Windows Server 2016 as the domain controller for the “PRIV” forest.
 When this scenario is configured, a user’s Kerberos ticket will be time-limited to the remaining time of their role activations.

+>[!Note]
-**Note:** Earlier technical previews of Windows Server 2016 before Technical Preview 5 cannot be used with this MIM release.
+Earlier technical previews of Windows Server 2016 before Technical Preview 5 cannot be used with this MIM release.

 ## Preparation